amilak86/slash-command-request-validator-for-slack/README.md

 ## Requirements
 - PHP 5.6 or higher
+- Slack Signing Secret

 ## Installation
 You can install the package with Composer, by running the below command in your project root folder:
 ```
 composer require ak86/slash-command-request-validator-for-slack
 ```

+Make sure to add your **Slack Signing Secret** as an environment variable on your server where you run your script.
+The environment variable should be named `SLACK_SIGNING_SECRET`.
+You can find your **Slack Signing Secret** in the **Basic Information** section of your Slack App's admin dashboard.

 ## Basic Usage
 In your app where slack slash command is configured to send its requests: